 The effectiveness of any exercise depends largely upon using proper technique and form.
 Steady controlled movements will always be more beneficial than swinging the weight back and forth.

 Try to use a moderate amount of weight you can control as opposed to ego lifting.

 Heavy weight is not effective if you have to use bad form.
 There is also an increased risk of potential injury.

 Perform the seated cable row by doing the following steps:

-Remember proper form always is more effective than swinging around heavyweight unnecessarily.
+Remember proper form always is more effective than unnecessarily swinging around heavy weight.

 Are Seated Cable Rows a Compound Exercise?

 Compound movements are defined as exercises focused on building multiple muscle groups simultaneously.
-Common examples of compound exercises include: deadlifts, squats, bench press, and bent-over rows (or chest supported rows).
+Common examples of compound exercises include: deadlifts, squats, bench press, and bent-over barbell or dumbbell rows (or chest supported barbell or dumbbell rows).